Yuja tea: Names

 Occasionally, the term yuja-cha can also be used to refer to the jarred yuja marmalade used to make the tea.
 The drink's name is sometimes translated into "citron tea" or "honey citron tea" in English, but yuja and citron are different citrus fruits.
 In Sinophone regions, the tea is referred to as "柚子茶", but the word 柚子 in Chinese refers to pomelo, not yuja.
 The word "柚子茶" is a result of direct translation from the tea's Korean name.

-Benefits

-Yuja tea is well known for its health benefits, albeit medically unproven.
-It is said to have more vitamin C (2.3 times more) than raw lemon juice.
-The vitamin C in yuja tea allegedly helps the immune system to fight against infections and other diseases/illnesses.

 Preparation

 Yuja tea can be made at home from scratch.
 The ingredients needed are citrus fruit (can be lemon or grapefruit) or yuja, honey, and sugar.
 The first step is thoroughly clean the fruits.
 Next, cut the yuja into thin slices and remove the seeds.
-Put the yuja slices into a bowl, and mix in the honey and sugar.
+Put the yuja slices into a bowl, and mix with the honey and sugar.
 Lastly, put the mixture in a container and store it in a cool, dark area until the syrup is created (about six months).
 When ready, stir in 1-2 tablespoon of Yuja tea into hot water.
 The syrup of the yuja tea is also used in cocktails, spread for toast, or ice cream.